How to identify your ideal target group

 Using your buyer persona in marketing for better business results

 The process of identifying your ideal customer and creating your buyer persona brings clarity and focus to your product development and marketing strategies.
-Based on all the information you have collected about your buyer persona, you are able to send clear and customised content to your target group.
+Based on all the information you have collected about your buyer persona, you are able to send clear and customised content to your target audience.
 Also, it enables you to reduce your advertising costs and increase your return on investment.

 In the future, whenever you are developing new experiences, writing new content, planning your marketing strategy or communication messages: always consult your buyer persona to remind you who you are targeting.
 This will result in more and loyal customers.